NickJAFriend/FT-Web-Task/README.md

    * The task had two requirements.
 Logging out an answer is NOT the same as running a development mode test, as it defies efficient and is so much against the open-source (efficiency leading) methodology, a subset of the Free Software Movement...
 However, if the answer is right, it can be just as valid.
    * The specification asked for testing to be considered and so performance testing is a valid consideration and so, consider this a true solution.
    * Unit testing is designed for TDD and math - it is slightly overdone if used to test type of a result that has already been redacted.
 However if TDD is used, it is very much a part of a rigorous and correctly used methodology.
 Every outcome MUST first be settled, code should never be broken.
-   * I would actively have to rewrite the code to use testing and I consider that, when time has also been mentioned, a waste of resources.
+   * I would actively have to rewrite the code to use testing and I consider that, when time has also been confined, a waste of resources.
+I am happy to use TDD should the task be set again with that constraint.

 ***